mcruz206/LearnAI-Bootcamp/emergingaidev_bootcamp.md

 - Build, train, and publish a LUIS model to help your bot communicate effectively
 - Build an intelligent bot using Microsoft Bot Framework that leverages LUIS and Azure Search
 - Effectively log chat conversations in your bot
-- Effectively test your bot
+- Perform rapid development/testing with Ngrok and test your bots with unit tests and direct bot communication
 - Effectively leverage the custom vision service to create image classification services that can then be leveraged by an application